8 steps to ensure your intranet and internal comms launch succeeds

 When IT fails to deliver its part in the much desired cultural changes, it’s often because the technology has been rolled out without adequate consideration for why people will want to use it.
 Take email for example, as a communication tool it remains extremely popular and for many it’s the one that employees are most familiar with and confident about using.
 Sending an email with an attachment is going to seem quicker and easier than using a SharePoint discussion board…

 So how do you persuade your business to step away from the tried and tested and instead embark on new communication and collaboration tools?

-6) Create waves: Often the first employees hear about a new roll-out is the fact that it’s happening!
+Often the first employees hear about a new roll-out is when it’s happening!
 Start early, start communicating and if possible, get input and ideas from as many people as possible: what do they want from the technology?
 How will it support them?
 What are their concerns and hopes?

 Technology can often get bad press when projects fail or only limited benefits emerge.
 At the end of the day, its failure are often much more complex than the properties and qualities of the technology itself, or indeed, the roll-out.
 If the technology implementation is not aligned to the culture of the organization, its long-term impact and success will never be fully exploited.

 10 essentials for staging the ultimate intranet launch

 Launch activities are an essential part of maximizing returns on an intranet investment.
 Planning an effective launch gets new sites buzzing from day one, resulting in faster adoption and increased engagement.
 Whether there’s budget available – or just manpower and internal communications – the key to a successful intranet launch is having a solid plan backed by reams of enthusiasm.